opendilab/DI-engine/ding/docs/source/quick_start/index.rst

 ---------------------

 DI-engine redefines RL environment interfaces derived from the widely used `OpenAI Gym <https://github.com/openai/gym>`_.
-For junior users, an environment wrapper (by default :class:`DI-engineEnvWrapper <ding.env.DI-engineEnvWrapper>`) is provided to simply wrap the gym env into DI-engine form env.
+For junior users, an environment wrapper (by default :class:`DingEnvWrapper <ding.env.DingEnvWrapper>`) is provided to simply wrap the gym env into DI-engine form env.
 For advanced users, it is suggested to check our `Environment <../key_concept/index.html#env>`_ doc for details